 - a.
 An introduction of the recruitment team member. - b.
 A determination of what the inquirer is interested in and what county they reside in. - c.
 An explanation of the OCOK Network Provider process for becoming a foster, foster to adopt or potential adoptive home. - d.
 If permissible by the caller obtain the callers contact information that includes (name, address, email address, phone number). - e.
 Recruitment team member obtain the necessary information from the caller to assess their needs by using the fostering community website to determine the agencies that came up in the rotation. - f.
-Recruitment team member will refer the inquirer to the list of providers by service and county. - g.
+Recruitment team member will refer the inquirer to the list of providers by service and county.
+They will also take into consideration things like primary language needs, Faith Based vs. Non-Faith Based preferences, type of licensure (foster vs adopt vs dual licensure), the needs of the child/ren they are interested in taking (i.e., PMN, IDD, ED, etc.).

+- g.
 Recruitment team member will obtain permission to forward the inquirer contact information to the authorized agencies. - h.
 If inquirer will not grant permission to forward the information to provider, provide the inquirer with a list of authorized agencies.
 Encourage the inquirer to contact the Provider agencies directly to determine the agency which best meets their needs. - i.
 Encouraging the inquirer to contact the recruitment referral specialist again if they should have any difficulty in connecting with providers. - j.
-If inquirer provided contact information, recruitment team member will request permission to follow up within 72 hours to ensure connections to providers. - k.
+If inquirer Provided contact information, recruitment team member will request permission to follow up within 72 hours to ensure connections to Providers. - k.
 Thanking the inquirer for their interest in providing a foster or an adoptive home for the children of Region 3b.

-6.17 Court Hearings Domain Care Management, Legal, ACH Client Rights and Responsibilities Effective July 01, 2014 Revision Dates 12-4-2015, 1-2020 Documents Reference • nnual, OCOK Provider Manual, ACH and Responsibilities Policy and
+6.17 Court Hearings Domain Care Management, ACH Client, Family and Agency Rights and Responsibilities Effective July 01, 2014 Revision Dates 12-4-15, 1-2020, 4-2022, 6-2022 Documents Reference Foster Care Redesign Region 3b Operations Manual, OCOK Provider Manual, ACH Child and Family Services Policy - Client Rights and Responsibilities, Court Orders